Molecular engineering: Techniques and instruments used

 Molecular engineers utilize sophisticated tools and instruments to make and analyze the interactions of molecules and the surfaces of materials at the molecular and nano-scale.
-The complexity of molecules being introduced at the surface is increasing, and the techniques used to analyze surface characteristics at the molecular level are ever-changing and improving.
-Meantime, advancements in high performance computing have greatly expanded the use of computer simulation in the study of molecular scale systems.
+The growing complexity of surface-bound molecular systems has driven the development of increasingly refined surface analysis methods.
+In parallel, advances in high-performance computing have enabled wider use of computational modeling and simulation in the investigation of molecular-scale systems.